 In 2010, when Texila American University (TAU) established its first campus in the scenic town of Georgetown, Guyana, the aim was to set a new standard of education in the field of medicine.
 Over the years, our efforts in this direction have been fruitful and today we are regarded as one of the best medical colleges in Guyana.

 As an academic institution, we are in the constant pursuit of improving the quality of education being provided in the Caribbean Islands, contributing to research and innovation in the field of medicine.

 It is indeed a matter of pride and honor that we have been shortlisted for funding by the prestigious IBRO for short courses and/or workshops on neuroscience.

 What is IBRO?

-The International Brain Research Organization (IBRO) is a global federation that through teaching, training and other collaborative measures aim to support and promote neuroscience around the world.
-With more than 90 international scientific organizations constituting IBROs governing council, IBRO has been a pioneer in the field brain research.
+The International Brain Research Organization (IBRO) is a global federation that through teaching, training and other collaborative measures aims to support and promote neuroscience around the world.
+With more than 90 international scientific organizations constituting IBROs governing council, IBRO has been a pioneer in the field of brain research.

 TAU’s funding from IBRO – What is it all about?